Criminal (comics): Publication history

 In 2017, Ed Brubaker and Sean Phillips released My Heroes Have Always Been Junkies, a hardcover standalone book.
 While the author notes that the volume is not officially book 8 of Criminal, it does feature a minor character from an earlier volume, now in a central role.

+In December 2020, a third deluxe hardcover volume was published, collecting My Heroes Have Always Been Junkies and Bad Weekend.

 Brubaker and Phillips, along with Jacob Phillips as colorist, returned to Criminal with a new series published by Image in January 2019.
 The first issue's story takes place in 1988 and focuses on Teeg Lawless.
 At the end of the story, Brubaker notes that part of the impetus for the new series is to tell stories of various lengths (from single issues to serialized) with jumps in time.
 Brubaker writes that he "doesn't want you to know where you're going.
 Just that it's probably to the wrong side of town".
 Twelve issues were published between January 2019 and January 2020, with two issues collected in an expanded format as the novella Bad Weekend in July 2019.
-Nine of the remaining 10 issues were collected in 2020 in a deluxe hardcover titled Cruel Summer.
+Nine of the remaining 10 issues were collected in 2020 in a deluxe hardcover titled Cruel Summer, which can be seen as the fourth volume in the collected deluxe hardcover series.

+In January 2025, Image Comics announced they would reissue trade paperbacks of all previously produced Criminal material as a way to promote the Criminal television series.
+Volumes one and two, Coward and Lawless, were republished with new covers and trade dress on 22 January 2025.
+These books include comics originally released in 2006 and 2007.
+Further volumes were released on a monthly basis through the rest of the year.

+The resissues culminated with The Knives, a new original graphic novel written by Brubaker and Philips, which was released into comic shops on August 27, 2025.
+With only four days of sale, it went straight into the top-10 graphic novel charts for that month.